programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Equipped with the video IDs for the videos you selected in the [Video Selection phase](#Video-Selection), navigate to the [Video Comments tab](https://ytdt.digitalmethods.net/mod_video_comments.php) on the YouTube Data Tools site.
 Enter the first video ID in the **Video id:** field.

 For ethical purposes, you may choose to have the tool add irreversible hashes to the comment username and ID numbers by clicking on _Pseudonymize_.
-Leave the default selection for `.csv` file output format, and select _Submit query_.
+Leave the default file format selection to `.csv`, and press _Submit_.
 Repeat this process for each video.
 More details on this process can be found in Bernhard Reider's [instructional video](https://www.youtube.com/watch?v=EnTy_pbkCfM).

 For each video ID you enter, YouTube Data Tools will download four files:
 - The file with the suffix `comments.csv` contains the text of each video comment.
 - The file ending `basicinfo.csv` comprises the video metadata.
-- You do not need the `commentnetwork.gdf` or `authors.csv` files for this lesson.
+- The files ending in `commentnetwork.gdf` and `authors.csv`, which you don't need for this lesson.

 Save the four files associated with each video into their own folder, using the video ID as the folder’s name.
 Next, create a master directory titled `ytdt_data` and save each of these folders inside.
 You will be using the `ytdt_data` folder in the code below.